 About our Dogs

 Unfortunately these elite pups and young dogs can come to grief during this time, and I have lost some extremely good ones….so many, in fact, that I now try to get some pups from a very promising youngster before letting it go.
 Brock is a case in point.
 He sired a very nice litter to Karmala Chanel, born in Dec.
 2014 and then stayed here over summer, which is a very risky time in Queensland because of snakes.
 He was mated to Karmala Lily in June 2015 and then got some experience on cattle.
 I made sure he was assessed on cattle prior to the first mating.
 In spring 2016 he went out to Trangie but it was so wet that work was limited.
-Meanwhile a pup from his first litter is proving to be possibly better than his sire and has been mated!
+Since then he’s worked for a few different handlers on both big mobs of sheep and cattle, also goats.
+Everyone who has worked him wants to keep him!

 Because it is difficult to keep too many Kelpies under these conditions I tend to run on bitch pups and try to keep tabs on my favourite dog pups after they are sold; if they turn out to be outstanding workers I could be interested in using one as a sire later on.
 Generally, though, I tend to use sires that are doing…or have done…difficult work in challenging country where natural ability is needed.
-Some of the bitches go out to work between litters, an ideal situation if they are well cared for.
+The bitches go out to work between litters, an ideal situation if they are well cared for, and since Derek and Emma Zeimer have been taking both youngsters and older girls for me there have been less losses.
+It’s only been over the last ten years that we’ve been using many of our own sires, and I’m always on the lookout for a likely one of the same working type.

 I like to sell pups between 10 and 12 weeks of age, and decide myself which pups are best suited to their future owners and the work required.
 This works very well until people demand certain colours!
 The majority of my pups are black and tan, so there is a higher chance of getting the most suitable pup for your job in that colour.
 I sometimes find there is a black/tan in a litter far more suitable for the job that one of the specified colour which the buyer insists on.
 Black/tan kelpies seem to be easier to keep looking really good in the coat; lighter reds can often go ‘rusty’ despite a top food regime.
 There are associated problems with some blue and fawn coats, so I usually avoid keeping bitches of those colours.
 There are plenty of colours in the lines I am using, so creams and blues do turn up quite often.